-At home, Evan kept his cash in his shoes, and when he ran out of shoes, he bought more shoes.
-After a while, he stuffed cash into socks in his drawer.
-He bought somebody’s surfboard and had it hollowed out, stuffed that full of cash.
-Then he found a metal panel behind the refrigerator, opened up the wall, and hid a big bag in there.
 It was a challenge that he hadn’t expected, where to store his cash.
 Evan wasn’t going to fall into the trap of spending it all.
 He had self-control.
 He knew that about himself.
 After five weeks, he had bought a new car, but it was a two-year-old bargain, an Acura, nothing fancy.
-On game nights, he would roll up to the house in some red racecar that John had arranged for.
+On game nights, he would roll up to the house in some red racecar that he’d picked up from Pancho’s garage, and then afterwards, drive it back to the garage.
 As soon as he could after a long game, he would take Kara out and blow a few hundred on a great evening—dinner, dancing, a penthouse room somewhere, sweating on top of her, hands gripping her wrists, iced Champagne in bed after, club sandwiches and Truffle French fries for two, the works.

 One night, John built a game around a Midwestern bakery millionaire’s son.
 He was impeccably handsome, like Ryan Reynolds but without the kind eyes.
 Evan stared at him for a while from a distance, deconstructed his look, and finally concluded that he wasn’t really gorgeous, after all, that it was mostly just a construct built on expensive tailoring and careful dermatology, like Ivanka.
 The guy called over Kara and asked for a Quaalude or two, which John had conveniently stocked up on, and Evan realized it was going to be an easy evening.
 There were two other guys at the table who liked to dream big but didn’t have the deep pockets to back them up, classic losers.